 Laguna Beach Art Walk – the first Thursday of the month, member galleries offer a festive, cultural evening starting at 6:15 PM with a free shuttle from the Laguna Art Museum to the art walk.

-Santa Ana -Bowers Museum – the lure of Chinatown through August 31, 2014.
-Through a grant from the Target Corporation, the 1st Sunday of each month is free.
+Santa Ana -Bowers Museum – Through a grant from the Target Corporation, the 1st Sunday of each month is free.

 Tustin – Marconi Automotive Museum – take self-guided tours of a car collection valued at 30 million dollars!

 Don’t Miss These Additional Orange County day trips and Staycation ideas!

 Los Angeles Angels of Anaheim stadium tour – visit the press box, press conference room, visitors clubhouse, dugout and more.